-- Programs that are less than four weeks in duration cannot be considered for a Study Abroad One-time Approval Petition.
+- Programs that are less than four weeks in duration generally are not considered for a Study Abroad One-time Approval Petition.
 Learn more about short-term study abroad.

 Study Abroad Following or During Health Withdrawals

 Students are prohibited from participation on a study away program while withdrawn for health reasons or during their first semester following a health withdrawal.
-Exceptions to this policy will be granted only for unusual circumstances by the Academic Standards and Advising Committee, upon consultation with the Center for International Education or National Student Exchange, Health Services, and the Associate Dean of the student’s college.
+Exceptions to this policy will be granted only for unusual circumstances by the Academic Standards and Advising Committee, upon consultation with Education Abroad or National Student Exchange, Health Services, and the Associate Dean of the student’s college.
 For more information contact the Associate Dean of the student’s college or the Global Education Center.

 If you live on campus prior to your semester abroad, it is important that you petition to be released from your housing contract.
 It is also important that if you plan to return to on-campus UNH Housing after your semester abroad that you fill out the appropriate paperwork.
 This off-campus housing link provides a list of resources to help you determine and prepare for housing arrangements off campus after your study abroad experience.